Uniforms of the United States Air Force: Equestrian uniform

 The U.S. Air Force "Equestrian Competition Service Dress Configuration" is a special uniform authorized for wear during formal dressage events sponsored by the United States Equestrian Federation.
 The equestrian uniform is similar to service dress, but features white riding breeches in lieu of blue trousers.
 Black gloves, a black helmet, and black riding boots with silver spurs are also worn.

 Honor guards

 The U.S. Air Force Drill Team, a special demonstration performance unit, as well as base honor guards, and the USAF marching unit, wear the distinctive honor guard uniform.
 Modeled on the service uniform, the honor guard uniform adds a silver-braided belt, silver aiguillette, white cotton gloves, and white ascot.
 Large medals are worn in lieu of ribbons.
 "Ceremonial headgear" consists of a blue peaked hat with polished black visor.

 Informal uniform

 Bandsmen, recruiters, chaplains, and fitness center staff are permitted to wear the Air Force "informal uniform" while on duty.
-This civilian business casual–style dress consists of an Air Force blue polo shirt with embroidered emblem, khaki trousers, and solid black athletic shoes.
+This civilian business casual–style dress consists of an Air Force blue polo shirt with embroidered emblem, khaki trousers, and solid black low quarter or athletic shoes.